Royal College of Physicians and Surgeons of Canada: Applying competency-based practices to residency education

 All programs implementing CBD will continue to undergo the same rigorous accreditation processes as traditional programs.
 All CBD programs (and traditional programs) will continue to lead to Royal College approved certification.
-Certification for trainees in both CBD and traditional programs will include the completion of the Royal College Examination; however, residents in CBD programs will also be assessed against program milestones throughout their training.
-Within a CBD program, all milestones (documented within an electronic portfolio) and the Royal College Examination, must be successfully completed to achieve certification.
+Certification for trainees in both CBD and traditional programs will include the completion of a Royal College examination; however, residents in CBD programs will also be assessed against program milestones throughout their training.
+Within a CBD program, all milestones (documented within an electronic portfolio) and the Royal College examination must be successfully completed to achieve certification.

 Program application language: English